 QCAT can give its decision at the end of the review hearing and set out the terms of the appointment in an order.
 Sometimes the decision will be made at a later date.
-In this case the order will be sent to each party who received notice of the review hearing, in the post within a reasonable time.
-If a party is disatissfied with QCAT’s decision they have the right to apply to appeal the decision.
+In this case the order will be sent in the post to each party who received notice of the review hearing.
+If a party is dissatisfied with QCAT’s decision, they have the right to apply to appeal the decision.

 Descriptions of QCAT's jurisdiction on this website are general information only.
 They do not definitively describe the types of applications on which QCAT can make decisions.
 The relevant legislation determines QCAT's jurisdiction.
 If you are unsure about your legal rights, you should seek legal advice.
 Your individual circumstances should guide any actions taken to resolve your dispute.